rain1017/memdb/README.md

 ### True Distributed ACID Transaction
 * True [ACID](https://en.wikipedia.org/wiki/ACID)(Stands for Atomicity, Consistency, Isolation, Durability) transaction support on distributed environment.
 * MemDB brings ACID transaction support for MongoDB, on distributed environment!
-You can get full transaction support of traditional SQL database (like MySQL), while not losing the scalibility of NoSQL database (like MongoDB).
+You can get full transaction support of traditional SQL database (like MySQL), while not losing the scalability of NoSQL database (like MongoDB).

 ### MongoDB and Mongoose Compatible
 * It's just a 'MongoDB' with a cache layer which support distributed transaction.